Checks

 )

-Check whether the Hessian function Hess_f
+Verify whether the Hessian function Hess_f

-fulfills symmetry, i.e. that
+fulfills symmetry, which means that

 \[⟨\operatorname{Hess} f(p)[X], Y⟩ = ⟨X, \operatorname{Hess} f(p)[Y]⟩\]